ZenglerLab/MIND-/README.md

 # Microbial guilds and Niche Determination (G-MiND)

-This repository contains scripts associated to the following manuscript:
+This repository contains scripts associated to the following manuscript (_Submitted to the journal Nature in 2023_):

 ***